 Signs of the disease may include: increased aggression or apprehension, disorientation, teeth grinding, biting at limbs and feet, increased scratching, and development of an unusual “bunny hopping” gait.

-Variation at three regions of the sheep prion gene (codons 136, 154, 171) are associated with how easily sheep exposed to scrapie will become infected.
+Variation at two regions of the sheep prion gene (codon 136 and 171) are associated with how easily sheep exposed to scrapie will become infected.
 By genotype testing, it is possible to determine which animals are genetically resistant to scrapie and will pass that resistance on to their lambs.
 Genotype testing can be completed on blood or DNA samples.

 Unique to Canada, this leading edge project provided the knowledge base for increasing resistance of Canadian flocks to scrapie.
 The survey, which included the sampling of ewes and rams, is currently the most extensive testing program in the world.
 Because the Canadian project included ewe testing, producers can use the information to develop breeding programs that consider quality and performance as well as scrapie resistance among those top performing animals.